submariner-io/enhancements/lighthouse/service-selection/multi-cluster-service-selection.md

 ## Summary

-This EP, propose a 2 stage development process for improving the load balancing of service-to-service communication in the multi-cluster setup of Kubernetes using Submariner.
+This EP, propose a 2 stage development process for improving the load balancing of pod-to-service communication in the multi-cluster setup of Kubernetes using Submariner.